oatlog/oatlog/doc/report/main.typ

 === E-graphs as relational databases <section_background_relational>

-In @section_background_recursive_ematching we determined that we can improve upon recursive e-matching either if we can avoid rediscovering matches from earlier iterations, or if we can do lookups with less filtering by incorporating more known constraints up-front.
+In @section_background_recursive_ematching we determined that we can improve upon recursive e-matching by either avoiding rediscovering matches from earlier iterations, or if we can do lookups with less filtering by incorporating more known constraints up-front.

 The least constrained lookup in recursive e-matching is binding the root e-node, which involves iterating all e-nodes of a given operator.
 All lookups in recursive calls are for a known operator,